 What you can’t do

-So now it’s up to you what you’d like to do.
+So now it’s up to you what you would like to do.
 I recommend doing both.
 Let people download the freebie with the option to sign up.
 This can be especially useful if you have content upgrades.
-These are freebies that enhance your content such as cheat sheets or fact sheets.
-And also, have different sign up forms for your newsletter, each with a different bonus freebie dotted around your website (sidebar, header, pop up, etc.).
+These are freebies that enhance your content, such as cheat sheets or fact sheets.
+Have different sign up forms for your newsletter, each with a different bonus freebie dotted around your website (sidebar, header, pop up etc.).

-Also important: make your invite to sign up for your newsletter really inviting.
-Give people good reasons to sign up for your newsletter.
-Maybe you even have a testimonial about how useful your newsletter is?
+Make your invite to sign up for your newsletter really inviting.
+Give people good reasons to sign on the dotted line.
+Maybe you have a testimonial about how useful your newsletter is?
 Let your potential subscribers know why they really, really want to subscribe to your list and what they’d miss out on, if they don’t.

 Over to you

-If you have any questions about this topic, why not leave them a comment?
+If you have any questions about this topic, why not leave a comment?

-List building is one of the things I teach my clients during our Business Blogging Training.
+List building is one of the things I cover in my Business Blogging Training.
 If you would like to learn the ins and outs of making Blogging a powerful marketing tool for your business, please get in touch.
-Simply email me at firstname.lastname@example.org and we can arrange a suitable date for a chat to find out if I’m the right person to help you achieve your business goals.
+Simply email me at email@example.com and we can arrange a suitable date for a chat to find out how Blogging can help you achieve your business goals.